-We have the legal resources to help you obtain the relief you seek in your child custody and visitation case.
+We have the legal resources to help you obtain the relief you seek in your child custody and visitation case in Norman.
 Mr. Moore is a divorced parent himself and we have helped many others to come out on top in cases like these.
 We patiently help you to understand the law and we go over with you the facts of the case in such a way that we know how to best protect your rights and your child’s well-being.
 This way we have a better shot at convincing the judge to take our side.

 How is child custody determined?
 Are there different types of custody?

-Generally, child custody in Oklahoma is determined by weighing the best interests of the child.
+Generally, child custody in Norman, Oklahoma is determined by weighing the best interests of the child.
 There are many questions the Court asks in determining child custody—which parent is most likely to allow the other to have visitation?
 Which parent’s work schedule allows him or her to be home when the child is out of school?
 Does one of the parents travel frequently for work?
 Does one parent intend to move out of Oklahoma?
 How far apart do the parents live?
 Is one of the parents an alcoholic, drug abuser, or convicted of a felony that is considered dangerous to the child?
 What is the relationship like between the parents?

-If there has already been a court determination of custody (for example, in a previous divorce decree), but you want to change it, you will have to prove to the Court that there has been a “substantial and permanent” change to the child’s environment which gives the Court a reason to change custody.
+If there has already been a court determination of child custody (for example, in a previous divorce decree), but you want to change it, you will have to prove to the Court that there has been a “substantial and permanent” change to the child’s environment which gives the Court a reason to change custody.
 Some examples of substantial and permanent changes include moves out-of-state by the custodial parent, the loss of a job, a remarriage, or drug and alcohol abuse.
 A Court will not change custody of a child just because the parents got into a disagreement or aren’t getting along, and failure to pay child support is not usually a reason that custody will be changed.